GWilloughby99/GWilloughby99.github.io/_posts/2020-01-20-stopandsearch analysis.md

 # Criminalising a generation

+Figures are published monthly for each for police force on [data.police.uk](https://data.police.uk/data/).

-Younger people are stopped and searched more compared to older age groups.
+According to data for October, younger people are stopped and searched more compared to older age groups.

-According to [data for October](https://data.police.uk/data/), there were a total of **5,398 Asians** that were stopped and searched.
+There were a total of **5,398 Asians** that were stopped and searched.
 This was across **all police force** areas in England and Wales.

 The reported incidents were counted only if ethnicity and age were identified.

 From the total number of searches, **3,191 (59%)** were between the ages of 10-24.

-As the previous annual figures showed, West Midlands, West Yorkshire and Bedfordshire stopped the highest percentage of Asians.
+As the previous annual figures showed, **West Midlands**, **West Yorkshire** and **Bedfordshire** stopped the highest percentage of Asians in relation to their searches.

 An analysis looked into these three forces and whether they were criminalising a generation by stopping younger Asians.